BigDataRepublic/bdr-analytics-py/README.md

 ## Recommended setup
 If you need an environment including this module, the recommended way to go is:
-> git clone git@github.com:BigDataRepublic/bdr-analytics-py.git

-> cd bdr-analytics-py
+ 1. Optional but recommended, create a virtual env for your work:
   > pyenv install 2.7.11

-You can use the bdranalytics env, or your project specific environment:
   > pyenv virtualenv 2.7.11 bdranalytics

   > pyenv activate bdranalytics

   > pip install --upgrade pip

-This is the line which will install all requirements, dependencies and the module itself
+ 2. Get the most recent codebase (including concrete requirements):
+  > git clone git@github.com:BigDataRepublic/bdr-analytics-py.git

+  > cd bdr-analytics-py

+ 3. Install the module, it's dependencies and requirements.

   > pip install -r requirements.txt

 ## Setup details and alternative setups
 This package has dependencies and requirements: